Woodhaven Boulevard station (IND Queens Boulevard Line): Bus service

-The station and the nearby Queens Center Mall are served by nine local MTA Regional Bus Operations routes and two express bus routes.
+The station and the nearby Queens Center Mall are served by nine local MTA Regional Bus Operations routes and three express bus routes.
 Two of the three Woodhaven Boulevard bus lines (Q11 and Q52 SBS) terminate at the station, with the Q53 SBS bus continuing westward towards the Woodside – 61st Street Station.
-Except for the Q88, Rego Park-bound Q59, Jamaica-bound Q60, and East Elmhurst-bound Q14, all northbound buses stop at the mall entrance, while all southbound buses as well as the QM10 and QM11 express buses stop at Hoffman Drive adjacent to Hoffman Park.
+Except for the Q88, Rego Park-bound Q59, South Jamaica-bound Q60, Flushing-bound Q98, and East Elmhurst-bound Q14, all northbound buses stop at the mall entrance, while all southbound buses as well as the QM10, QM40, and QM11 express buses stop at Hoffman Drive adjacent to Hoffman Park.
 The Q88 terminates at 92nd Street, in between the two halves of the mall.